MarioAlessandroNapoli/GPT-Resuminator/README.md

 ```

 ## API Integration
-GPT-Resumonator uses the ChatGPT API to enhance the information extraction process.
+GPT-Resuminator uses the ChatGPT API to enhance the information extraction process.
 To set up and use the API, follow these steps:

 1. Sign up for an API key from the [OpenAI website](https://beta.openai.com/signup/).
 2. Store your API key as an environment variable (see [Installation](#installation) step 4).
-3. GPT-Resumonator will automatically use the API key to access the ChatGPT API when processing resumes.
+3. GPT-Resuminator will automatically use the API key to access the ChatGPT API when processing resumes.

 ## Contributing
 We welcome contributions from the community!
 If you'd like to get involved, please follow these steps: